Elderly Balance Better After Foot Massages

-Jacques Valiant and his group of fellow researchers from Grenoble, France and Geneve, Switzerland found that a session of plantar massage and joint mobilisation of the feet and ankles with clinical balance performance tests in elderly people.
+Jacques Valiant and his group of fellow researchers from Grenoble, France and Geneva, Switzerland found that a session of plantar massage and joint mobilisation of the feet and ankles improves clinical balance performance tests in elderly people.

 Dividing 28 subjects, aged between 65-95 years, into two groups:

 1. An intervention group had a 20 minute session of massage and mobilisation to the feet and ankle,

 2. A placebo group that was given an application of three demagnetized magnets in the region of the fifth metatarsal for 20 minutes.